nextflow-io/training/docs/nf_templates/8_components.md

 val   save_merged
 ```

-Each module has a meta file which describes the required inputs.
-The meta file is rendered on the [nf-core website](https://nf-co.re/modules/fastp), or can be viewed using the `nf-core modules info command`.
+Each module has a `meta.yml` file which describes the required inputs.
+This meta file is rendered on the [nf-core website](https://nf-co.re/modules/fastp), or can be viewed using the `nf-core modules info command`.

 Code for `workflows/mypipeline.nf`